Welcome to my new FAQ page!

 ♥ Can you share your successful query letter with us?

-At this time, I prefer not to share my query letter for ELEGY.
+At this time, I prefer not to share my query letter for ELEGY, the book Tamar signed me with.
 I will definitely post it on my blog if/when the manuscript becomes a real book one day!
 In the meantime, you can check out successful query letters on QueryTracker’s Success Stories or on agent Janet Reid’s Query Shark blog.

 ♥ How did you get your agent?
 Did you get multiple offers?